-Federal Equipment is proud to be the distributor of the Mazak laser to its customer Logan Steel and continues to help many facilities like this one grow rapidly through advanced laser automation.
+Federal Equipment continues to help many facilities like this one grow rapidly through advanced laser automation.

-Steel service center, Logan Steel, increases capabilities and orders with Mazak fiber laser.
+Steel service center, Logan Steel, increases capabilities and orders with a fiber laser.

 Logan Steel is a second-generation, family-owned steel service center in Meriden, Connecticut that adds value to raw material.
 One way Logan Steel accomplishes this is through fabricating and The Bargain Barn.